 Anxiety, depression and poor sleep quality are real concerns for children and adults alike during a flare.
 Using essential oils for eczema by diffusing or adding to lotions or creams may help relieve the emotional toll this condition has on those it affects.

-Children are particularly prone to ridicule at school during an outbreak, especially with eczema on the face.
+Children are particularly prone to ridicule at school during outbreaks, especially with eczema on the face.
 It is not uncommon for children with eczema to withdraw from their social circles and become isolated.
 Be sure to provide plenty of understanding and support.

 If you’re struggling with eczema or another skin condition, you can visit a dermatologist for further help.